microsoft/Windows-IoT-Samples/ForegroundAppWithBackgroundApp/README.md

         xmlns:iot="http://schemas.microsoft.com/appx/manifest/iot/windows10"
         IgnorableNamespaces="uap mp iot">

-## Step 10:	Copy the Extensions from Background to Foreground Application Package.appxmanifest
+10. Copy the <Extensions> from the Background Application project Package.appxmanifest  to the Foreground Application Package.appxmanifest.
 It should look like this:

         <Applications>
         <Application Id="App"